kartik-v/yii2-app-practical/README.md

 /
-    /                    contains the frontend entry script, favicon, and robots.txt. assets/              contains the frontend web runtime assets assets_f/            contains the frontend application assets such as JavaScript and CSS common
+    /                    contains the frontend entry script, favicon, and robots.txt. assets/              contains the frontend web runtime assets common
     config/              contains shared configurations
     mail/                contains view files for e-mails